 Dental implants are a viable solution for replacing missing teeth permanently, but do require a certain amount of bone tissue in order to stabilize the implant.
 Dr. Cieplak may recommend a bone graft before dental implant placement to create a solid foundation for the implant.
 He uses special techniques to graft tissue from a donor source or from the patient’s own body.
 If you do not have enough bone available in the upper molar region of the jaw, you may need to undergo a sinus lift or sinus augmentation procedure to allow for implant placement.

-Dr. Cieplak is one of only 3,000 dentists to receive the Academy of General Dentistry’s Master’s Degree.
+Dr. Cieplak is one of only 3,000 dentists worldwide to achieve Mastership with the Academy of General Dentistry.

 If you want to learn more about bone grafting procedures, schedule your consultation with Dr. Patrick Cieplak today.
 Contact our staff and we'll be sure to follow up with you within 24 hours.